 You only get one chance to make a good first impression.
 For your new subscribers, your welcome email IS that chance.

-Here's what happens when you get it wrong.
+Here's what happens when you get the welcome email wrong.

 The other day, I got a welcome email from a company I'd asked for information.
 There was only one problem: I'd signed up three weeks ago.
 By the time their welcome email arrived, I couldn't remember who they were, why I'd signed up, and the content didn't help me much, either.
 In fact, I seriously thought about marking that email as spam.